 The When of Mooncakes: The Harvest Moon Festival or Mid-Autumn Festival

-Just to be clear, the Year of the Pig which began on February 5, 2019, has no actual influence over the calendar which governs the Harvest Moon Festival.
+Just to be clear, the Chinese zodiac—that which is responsible for Lunar New Year and for 2020 being the Year of the Rat—has no actual influence over the calendar which governs the Harvest Moon Festival.
 Jeffrey L. Wong is a New York resident who grew up with mooncakes, in both China as a child and in New York as a teenager, as the son of a baker who worked for commercial bakeries in both places.
 “Many people use the terms ‘Chinese Calendar’ or ‘Lunar Calendar, but they are both inaccurate,” says Wong, “since the Agricultural Calendar is based on observing a combination of solar and lunar cycles for agricultural purposes to make planting and harvesting decisions.”
 The Harvest Moon always falls on the 15th day of the eighth month of this calendar, so is a moving target every year, but always centers around the year’s brightest full moon.
 Hence, mooncakes!

 The Harvest Moon Festival, also known as the Mid-Autumn Festival for obvious reasons, is not just a Chinese holiday, but is also celebrated by Vietnamese and Korean communities worldwide; in Vietnam, it’s also called the Children’s Festival, while the Korean holiday name is Chuseok (Autumn Eve, though it’s also known as Korean Thanksgiving).
 They’re all celebrated on the same day, as is Japan’s Tsukimi (Moon-Viewing), and similar variants in Singapore, Malaysia, and Indonesia (where the occasion is called the Lantern Festival).